Arseniy-II/currency-converter/README.md

 It will use [TransferGo API](https://my.transfergo.com/api/fx-rates) to fetch currency rates and show them to user.
 Refer to [TODO list](./TODO.md) for more info

+### Disclaimer
+It is not production quality code yet!
+1. no debounce for fetch
+2. there is not enough tests
+3. there is no proper isLoading
+4. error response is not handled properly

+### Pre requests
+- node version: v16.15.1

 ### Setup project
 ```
 npm install